olivertzeng/homework/Binger/quantum.md

-According to the parrellel universe theory, since we have infinent amount of universes, is calculating the probability of events still necessary?
+According to the parallel universe theory, since we have infinite amount of universes, is calculating the probability of events still necessary?